sculab/GeneMiner2/manual/EN_US/readme_detailed.md

 **[Analysis > Iteration > Multiply Iteration]**: Perform multiple iterations to enhance the length and accuracy of the sequences.

-**[Analysis > Get Best Reference]**：Split reads into kmers and align them with the kmer hash table of the reference sequence.
-When multiple reference sequences exist for a target gene, the reference with the highest number of matching kmers is selected as the best reference sequence.
+**[Analysis > Get Best Reference]**：The reference with the highest number of matching kmers is selected as the best reference sequence.

 **[Analysis > Generate Consensus]**: Map the result sequences to the filtered fq files.
 Set the threshold according to the prompts; increasing the threshold will increase the number of ambiguous bases.
 If you want to differentiate mixed sequences, it is recommended to choose the default (0.75), and if you want results without degenerate bases, it is recommended to choose 0.25.

-**[Analysis > MultiCopy Detection]**: Map the gene sequences of a single species in `results`, screen for heterozygous sites, and detect multi-copy genes.
+**[Analysis > MultiCopy Detection]**: Detect multi-copy genes, which are stored in the "multicopy" file.

-**[Analysis > Plant Chloroplast Genome]**: GeneMiner uses NOVOPlasty for organelle genome assembly.
+**[Analysis > Plant Chloroplast Genome]**: GeneMiner2 uses NOVOPlasty for organelle genome assembly.
 The software provides downloadable chloroplast genome sequences of closely related species as reference sequences and selects a closely related one as the seed sequence, which can resolve issues with inverted repeats in chloroplast regions.
 After loading the data file, the chloroplast genome assembly can begin.
 Typically, the default parameters are sufficient.
 For more detailed default settings, manually edit the `NOVO_config.txt` file in the `analysis` directory of the application package.
 Be careful not to delete content between $ symbols.
 Click the confirm button to start, and all results will be saved in the `Organelle` folder in the output directory.

 ![NOVOPlasty Settings](../../images/novo_en.jpg)

-**[Analysis > Plant Mitochondrial Genome]**: GeneMiner uses NOVOPlasty for organelle genome assembly. **Previously assembled chloroplast genomes must be selected**, then load the data file to begin the mitochondrial genome assembly.
-Typically, the default parameters are sufficient.
-The software provides downloadable mitochondrial genome sequences of closely related species as reference sequences, which can resolve issues with inverted repeats in mitochondrial regions.
-For more detailed default settings, manually edit the `NOVO_config.txt` file in the `analysis` directory of the application package.
-Be careful not to delete content between $ symbols.
-Click the confirm button to start, and all results will be saved in the `Organelle` folder in the output directory.
+**[Analysis > Plant Mitochondrial Genome]**: GeneMiner2 uses NOVOPlasty for organelle genome assembly. **Previously assembled chloroplast genomes must be selected**, then load the data file to begin the mitochondrial genome assembly.
+The software provides downloadable mitochondrial genome sequences of closely related species as reference sequences.

-**[Analysis > Animal Mitochondrial Genome]**: GeneMiner uses NOVOPlasty for organelle genome assembly.
-The software provides downloadable mitochondrial genome sequences of closely related species as reference sequences and selects a closely related one as the seed sequence; then load the data file to begin the chloroplast genome assembly.
+**[Analysis > Animal Mitochondrial Genome]**: GeneMiner2 uses NOVOPlasty for organelle genome assembly.

 NOVOPlasty settings can be adjusted based on computer configuration to increase the allowable maximum memory for enhanced speed.
 For detailed explanations of the parameters, see [NOVOPlasty Github](https://github.com/ndierckx/NOVOPlasty).

-**Note: Do not close the command line window midway.**

-**[Analysis > Find Single Copy Genes]**: Transcript data needs to be imported as the reference sequence, and single-copy genes are extracted from the imported transcripts, which will subsequently be used as reference sequences for extracting single-copy genes from shallow sequencing.
+**[Analysis > Find Single Copy Genes]**: Transcript data needs to be imported as the reference sequence, and single-copy genes are extracted from the imported transcripts, which will subsequently be used as references.

 ---

 ### Batch
+**[Batch > Filter]**: Use references to filter sequencing data in batch, obtaining reads associated with target genes.

 **[Batch > Filter & Assemble]**: Perform batch analysis on selected sequencing files from different species, automatically completing all steps of filtering, (further filtering), and assembly using the current settings.
-All results are saved in the output directory named after the sequencing file names.
+All results are saved in the output directory named after the sequencing file names.**Details see in **Analysis** part.**

 **[Batch > Re-Assemble]**: Perform batch analysis on selected sequencing files from different species, reassembling using the current settings.